ThomasMonkman/Seer/README.md

 ### Speed:
 #### benchmarks: <a id="201"></a>
-While seer maybe header only, the benchmarks use google benchmark, and require building.
+While seer may be header only, these benchmarks use google benchmark and require building.

 Mac and linux:
 ```